FA-SDR-TRX part #3 – the Transmitter

 In the third article, we will have a deeper look into the TX path of the FA-SDR-TRX.
 All components will be discussed, including the optional 1 Watt amplifier.

 An important design goal of the FA-SDR-TRX was to make maximum reuse of all available components.
-Beside the Local Oscillator, the Bandpassfilter and the Buffer Amp are shared between the receiving and transmitting path.
-In the transmitting path, RF signal is generated in the TX-Mixer / Quadrature Sampling Exciter (QSE).
+Besides the Local Oscillator, the Bandpass filter and the Buffer Amp are shared between the receiving and transmitting path.
+In the transmitting path, an RF signal is generated in the TX-Mixer / Quadrature Sampling Exciter (QSE).
 This signal needs to be filtered from unwanted mixing products.
-Afterwards the Buffer Amp is used to amplify the signal to 10mW.
+Afterward, the Buffer Amp is used to amplify the signal to 10mW.
 If desired, this signal can be boosted up to 1 Watt with an optional amplifier.

-Excellent linearity and low distortion are crucial requirements for the op-amps.
+Excellent linearity and low distortion are crucial requirements for op-amps.
 Here, Linear Technologies LT1498 was found appropriate.
 Unbalances can be minimized with an equalizing current.
 The better the balance is, the better the carrier rejection (e.g. of an SSB signal) will be.
 With hardware, a perfect balance can only be achieved on a single frequency.
-As a rule of thumb it is recommended to use a frequency between 10…15MHz.
-This will result in acceptable results for all amateur bands under the premise that low tolerance compents are used and the PCB is assembled symmetrically!
-Small unsymmetries can of course be eliminated by software, but the intention is to avoid unsymmetries as much as possible.
+As a rule of thumb, it is recommended to use a frequency between 10…15MHz.
+This will result in acceptable results for all amateur bands under the premise that low tolerance components are used and the PCB is assembled symmetrically!
+Small unbalances can of course be eliminated by software, but the intention is to avoid unbalances as much as possible.

 A CW key can be connected to the FA-SDR-TRX.
 This signal is used to directly key the FA-SY Generator.

 I appreciate, that Harald, DL2EWN also considered EMC aspects in the FA-SDR-TRX.
 Ground loops are successfully avoided by using either transformers or optocouplers for all external signals.